visgl/deck.gl/docs/api-reference/orthographic-viewport.md

 # OrthographicViewport Class

-A subclass of [Viewport](/docs/api-reference/viewport.md) that creates an orthogonal view.
+The `OrthographicViewport` class is a subclass of [Viewport](/docs/api-reference/viewport.md) that creates an orthogonal view.

 Remarks:
 * This class is just a convenience, the application can use `Viewport` directly